1egoman/mconmanager/README.md

 * optparse
 * shutil

-*Please note McoNManager is still in active development.*
+*Please note McoNManager is no longer used, and can basically be considered abandoned*